 \subsection{Model Checking with Safety and Liveness Properties}

 Model checking is a method to determine if a system satisfies a given property.
 A system is usually modeled as a \textit{transition system}.
-A property about the system is expressed in temporal logic formula \cite{pnueli1977temporal}, with which the model checker traverses every possible matching paths of state transitions.
-Properties can be categorized into \textit{safety} and \textit{liveness} for a modelled system \cite{owicki1982proving, berard2001livenss}.
-Informally, safety stipulates ``something bad should never happen'' and liveness guarantees ``something good eventually happens''.
-If the system cannot satisfy a safety property, it implies some irremediable ``something bad'' (i.e., an undesired state) must happen in a path of state transitions.
-A liveness property asserts that it is always the case that some desired state (e.g., termination, guaranteed service) can be reached in the future, and ensures no partial path is irremediable.
-Liveness verification has widely applied in networks, e.g., stateful network functions \cite{farnaze2020liveness}, broadcast network\cite{chini2019liveness}.
+A property about the system is expressed in the temporal logic formula \cite{pnueli1977temporal}, with which the model checker traverses every possible matching path of state transitions.
+Properties can be categorized into \textit{safety} and \textit{liveness} for a modeled system \cite{owicki1982proving, berard2001livenss}.
+If the system cannot meet a safety property, it implies some irremediable ``something bad'' (\textit{i.e.}, an undesired state) must happen in a path of state transitions.
+A liveness property asserts that it is always the case that some desired states (e.g., termination, guaranteed service) can be reached in the future, and ensures no partial path is irremediable.
+Liveness verification is widely applied in networks, e.g., stateful network functions \cite{farnaze2020liveness} and broadcast networks \cite{chini2019liveness}.
 Generally, liveness properties can be expressed in two forms \cite{owicki1982proving}: ``event A \textit{leads-to} event B'' and ``event A \textit{eventually} happens''.
 Some example properties that guarantee liveness in IoT systems include: 1) whenever the temperature in a room is below 18\textcelsius, setting the heater to 28\textcelsius\ \textit{leads-to} the temperature rising to 28\textcelsius; 2) the intrusion video is eventually uploaded to the Cloud upon physical intrusion.